 Quickening welcomes and encourages submissions by members.
-Pieces typically run from 300 to 800 words and range from short posts of a paragraph or two focused on the activities of committees and affiliates or an upcoming or recently attended event, to longer feature-style articles on a wide-range of midwifery subjects, such as clinical and practice “how-to” pieces; personal essays related to the experiences or reflections of a midwife, student midwife, or retired midwife; and opinion pieces related to midwifery or maternal health topics.
-(See FAQs for subject matter details.)
+Pieces typically run from 300 to 800 words and range from short posts of a paragraph or two focused on the activities of committees and affiliates or an upcoming or recently attended event, to longer feature-style articles on a wide-range of midwifery subjects, such as clinical and practice “how-to” pieces; personal essays related to the experiences or reflections of a midwife, student midwife, or retired midwife..
+(See FAQs for subject matter details and information about the Quickening approval process.)
 The key is topics that are relevant and interesting to ACNM’s members.

 Questions? please email [email protected] or contact Maura Christopher at 240-485-1822, [email protected]